Comanche–Mexico Wars: Aftermath

-Comanche raids into Mexico did not cease with accession of Texas to the United States and the end of the Mexican–American War in 1848, but the Comanche faced a new situation as the U.S. took over the future states of California, Arizona, and New Mexico.
+Comanche raids into Mexico did not cease with the end of the Mexican–American War in 1848, but the Comanche faced a new situation as the U.S. took over the future states of California, Arizona, and New Mexico.
 One of the few benefits Mexico derived under the Treaty of Guadalupe Hidalgo, that ended the war, was a pledge from the United States that it would police the border to prevent Indian invasions of Mexico.
 Further, the U.S. would outlaw all trade in goods and property looted from Mexicans by Indian raiders and promised to return Mexican captives to Mexico.
 Despite enormous expenditure, the U.S. had little more success in curtailing Comanche and Apache raids than Mexico had.
 If anything the tempo of the raids increased in the 1850s.
 In 1852, in perhaps the most far-ranging of all the raids, the Comanche reached the Mexican state of Jalisco in the tropics near the Pacific Ocean, 600 mi from their usual crossing point of the Rio Grande, near Presidio, Texas, and nearly 1000 mi from their Great Plains homeland.
 The obligation of the U.S. to counter the raids was abrogated by mutual assent in 1853.
 By 1856, authorities in horse-rich Durango would claim that Indian raids, mostly Comanche, in their state had taken nearly 6,000 lives, abducted 748 people, and forced the abandonment of 358 settlements over the previous 20 years.

 The Comanche reached the peak of their power in the late 1840s and declined quickly.
 In 1849 a cholera epidemic among the Plains Indians killed thousands of Comanches and their allies.
-The 1850s saw a drought that had a severe impact on buffalo herds - already under pressure from market hunting – in Comancheria.
+The 1850s saw a drought that had a severe impact on buffalo herds – already under pressure from market hunting – in Comancheria.
 The Comanche's huge horse herds put further pressure on the environment of their homeland.
 Soon, the Comanche were eating their horses as food.
 The fast-growing population of Texas – 600,000 by 1860 – encroached on Comanche lands.
 The U.S. army established five frontier garrisons within the borders of Comancheria, inhibiting their mobility and reducing their range.
 By the end of the 1850s the Comanche population had been reduced by about one-half what it had been before 1849.
-During the American Civil War (1861 – 1865) the Comanche would push back the Texas frontier and reclaim some of their territory.
+During the American Civil War (1861–1865) the Comanche would push back the Texas frontier and reclaim some of their territory.
 The last Comanche raid into Mexico may have been in 1870 when the Comanche reportedly killed 30 persons near Lampazos, Nuevo Leon.
 After the Civil War the Comanche were overwhelmed and the last of them, now reduced to about 1,500 people, surrendered to the U.S. army in 1875.
 Their long-term raiding partners, the Kiowa and Kiowa-Apache, also surrendered.